google/zetasql/docs/array_functions.md

     inputs. `ARRAY_ZIP` supports two to four input arrays.
 +   `alias`: An alias optionally supplied for an `array_input`.
 In the results, the alias is the name of the associated `STRUCT` field.
-+   `transformation`: A optionally-named lambda argument. `lambda_expression` specifies how elements are combined as they are zipped.
++   `transformation`: A named argument with a lambda expression.
+    The lambda expression specifies how elements are combined as they are zipped.
 This overrides the default `STRUCT` creation behavior.
-+   `mode`: A mandatory-named argument that determines how arrays of differing lengths are zipped.
-If this optional argument is not supplied, the function uses `STRICT` mode by default.
-This argument can be one of the following
++   `mode`: A named argument with a `STRING` value.
+Determines how arrays of differing lengths are zipped.
+If this argument isn't supplied, the function uses `STRICT` mode.
+This argument can be one of the following values:
-    values:

     +   `STRICT` (default): If the length of any array is different from the others, produce an error.